smart-data-models/dataModel.WaterDistributionManagementEPANET/Pump/doc/spec.md

     -   Attribute metadata Properties:
         -   `{{metadata Property name}}` : {{Metadata Property Description}}
     -   Mandatory if the `power` attribute does not exist

+-   `efficCurve` : The ID label of the curve that represents the pump's wire-to-water efficiency as a function of flow rate
+    -   Attribute type: `Relationship`.
+Reference to an entity of type `Curve`
+    -   Attribute metadata Properties:
+        -   `{{metadata Property name}}` : {{Metadata Property Description}}
+    -   Optional

 -   `pumpPattern` : The ID label of a time pattern used to control the pump's operation.
 The multipliers of the pattern are equivalent to speed settings.
 A multiplier of zero implies that the pump will be shut off during the corresponding time period